Cekomo/Rolling-Maze/README.md

 - How to play interface.
 - Camera adjustment regarding condition of the ball.
 - and more small features...

+# Future features
+I would like to build a maze algorithm that creates circular mazes automatically and transform it to blender or any other 3D modeling tool.
+This feature is crucial to build several mazes since it is time consuming.
+When I make the algorithm operable, it is possible to build hundreds of mazes.

 Thanks for playing Rolling Maze.